CPAN-Security/security.metacpan.org/sbom/README.md

 Usually doesn't work on new features.
 Works with the Author primarily, and may take responsiblity on their behalf when security and bugs are concerned.~~

-> NOTE: Steward gets a specific defined meaning in the Cyber Resilience Act, so until this defenition is established, we'll avoid using the term.
+> NOTE: Steward gets a specific defined meaning in the Cyber Resilience Act, so until this definition is established, we'll avoid using the term.

 # License